NCAR/lmod_webapp/README.md

 1. The data must be loaded when the page initializes for the simpletree.
 Data cannot be added after the page has loaded.

 2. The data must be loaded within a nested list to dictionary structure.
 The data will not be displayed otherwise as the simpletree will not be able to traverse said data.

+3. If the nesting of the dictionaries require extreme depth, the recursive functions can become overwhelmed if there is an extreme quantity of recursive calls.

+4. Currently requires a file to already exist with the required information for building the module tree.